SUBSCRIBE to

 ph.
 415/585-8243

 After taking over this corner shop in 2008, Taq.
-Reina’s didn’t make many changes to the room itself, choosing to leave the beer ads, crazy-illusionary wall artwork, and remarkably low-slung stools intact.
-More crucially, burrito quality has gone through the roof since new management assumed the position, so much that Reina's nailed down a sixth-place finish in our 2008 Slab Scrum.
-Why not make a field trip out here this evening?
-Extra-friendly staff.
+Reina’s didn’t make many changes to the room itself, choosing to leave the beer ads and crazy-illusionary wall artwork intact.
+(Don't miss the righteous 3-D Last Supper woodcarving on the south wall.)
+Although our most recent visit took a turn for the more mediocre, the place still merits a field trip from the city's central neighborhoods.
+Staff is often extra-friendly.
 Breakfast and bottled beer available.
 Credit cards accepted.

 Will My Health Be Violated?